4th of July Mattress Sales: The Best Mattress Deal of 2022

 How firm should a mattress be for side sleepers?

 Side sleepers find the best comfort on a soft to medium mattress.
 Lying on their side puts more pressure on their shoulders and hips.
 A softer surface better cushions those areas and reduces pressure build-up.
-Choosing a firmer mattress could create pressure and lead to aching or numbness.
+Choosing a mattress with a too-firm feel could create pressure and lead to aching or numbness.

 Are You Ready for the Fourth of July Sales?